splunk-soar-connectors/code42v2/CONTRIBUTING.md

 To clear a last poll timestamp for a given asset, `ssh` into the server and go to the directory `/opt/phantom/local_data/app_states/4d8f53a7-7b12-4d7d-8b01-6575680acf6f` (the last part is the Code42 app ID).

 Then, find your state file.
 It is in the format `<asset-id>_state.json`.
-(Note: Find your asset ID by looking at the URL string when selecting assets on the "Asset Configuration" page).
+(Note: to find your asset ID, look at the URL path's parameters when selecting assets on the "Asset Configuration" page).

 To reset your timestamp, edit your state file (such as with `vi`) and set the property `last_time` to have a value of `0`.